TCAppend/ProBot/README.md

 # ProBot

-  ProBot is a customizable chatbot built using Microsoft Azure.
-It is designed to be flexible and configurable, allowing developers to adapt the chatbot’s behavior, responses, and workflows to different use cases.
+  ProBot is a customizable chatbot service template built using Microsoft Azure, designed to improve online customer service for schools and businesses by automating FAQs, greetings, and 24/7 chat support.
+It acts as an intermediary system that reduces response time, operational costs, and support workload.

 ## Features

+- 24/7 automated chatbot service

+- Canned responses for frequently asked questions

-  Customizable conversation logic and design
+- Fully customizable chatbot behavior and design

-  Cloud-based deployment using Azure services

-  Scalable and modular chatbot architecture

-  Configurable responses and intents
+- Automated greetings and typo-tolerant interactions

+- Separate chatbot templates for Education and Business use cases

 ## Tech Stack

-  Cloud Platform: Microsoft Azure
+- Cloud Platform: Microsoft Azure

-  Backend: Azure services (e.g., Functions, Bot Services)
+- Backend: Azure services (e.g., Functions, Bot Services)

-  Fronend: HTML and CSS
+- Fronend: HTML and CSS